Here are the components that will come included in your Dobot kit.

 - The light at the bottom left of the base controller goes from yellow to green.

 Note that if the light has changed into red, it means Dobot is in a bad position.
 Press the unlock button and position the Dobot to mirror the picture above.
+You may need to rotate the Dobot's base joint while holding the unlock button before returning to the neutral position to get the green light.

 #7 To connect your Dobot to your PC computer, plug the provided USB cable into your computer, and plug the other end into the port on the back of the base labeled “USB”.